gnuarmeclipse/gnuarmeclipse.github.io-source/pages/toolchain/install.md

 Due to portability reasons, the GNU ARM Eclipse plug-ins do not include any toolchain binaries, but they can be downloaded either from the [GCC ARM Embedded project page](http://launchpad.net/gcc-arm-embedded), or, even better, from the [All downloads](http://launchpad.net/gcc-arm-embedded/+download) page, where it is a bit easier to identify which file is required.

-Versions from 4.7 up to 4.9-2014-q4 were tested and are known to work properly.
+Versions from 4_7 up to {{ page.version-id }} were tested and are known to work properly.

 ![Launchpad]({{ site.baseurl }}/assets/images/2014/01/Launchpad.png)